 The Strike Pro is the flagship electronic drum kit sold from Alesis.
-It comes standard with eleven pieces and mesh heads; they make an excellent case for drummers who need a kit for both practice and the stage.
+It comes standard with eleven pieces and

 As we’ve mentioned before, Alesis has been dominating the electronic instrument market for the last few years.
 They are making everything from drum kits to digital pianos.